humdrum-tools/humdrum-documentation/guide/ch15/index.md

 consists of a single <span class="rep">hint</span> spine.
 Any number of spines may be present in the input, but only pitch-related spines are processed.
-Given the default invocation, the output corresponding to Example 15.1 is as follows:
+Given the default invocation, the output corresponding to Example&nbsp;15.1 is as follows:

 ```humdrum
 **hint